ciscoheat/mithril-hx/README.md

     }
 }
 ```

-`@prop` is available on all interfaces but the most obvious use is in a Model.

 **NOTE:** `@prop` and `M.prop` doesn't work well with Haxe serialization, so if you're using `haxe.Serializer` on a class like this, you cannot have such a property as a class field.